 Dubai has a diverse and multi-cultural society although it’s culture is shaped by the Islamic traditions of Arabia, with religion touching all aspects of everyday life in the country.

 During the holy month of Ramadan, all Muslims fast from sunrise to sunset, it is important to respect the local customs during this holy month as well as enjoying the festivities it brings with it.
-During Ramadan you will notice a change in policy regarding alcohol, eating and entertainment (dates are dependant on the sighting of the new moon and therefore vary each year).
+During Ramadan you will notice a change in policy regarding alcohol, eating and entertainment (dates are dependent on the sighting of the new moon and therefore vary each year).
 Women and men should cover their shoulders and their legs (at least down to the knees) in public, for opening times of major attractions during this period please check the attraction websites.

 Currency and time difference